pyrocko/grond/README.md

 ## Community and support

-Please use the [Pyrocko Hive](https://hive.pyrocko.org) for discussion, feedback and bug reports.
+Please use [the Grond channel](https://hive.pyrocko.org/pyrocko-support/channels/grond) in the [Pyrocko Hive](https://hive.pyrocko.org) for discussion and feedback.
+To file a bug report, please use [GitHub Issues](https://github.com/pyrocko/grond/issues).

 ## Citation